S

 Automation & Features

-Drip's visual workflow builder is genuinely one of the best in the sub-enterprise email space.
+Drip's visual workflow builder is one of the best in the sub-enterprise email space.
 It ships with 50+ pre-built automation templates covering standard ecommerce flows: welcome series, abandoned cart, post-purchase, win-back, browse abandonment, and more.
 The builder itself uses a drag-and-drop canvas where you connect triggers, conditions, delays, and actions visually.

 The tag-based CRM is central to how Drip works.
 Unlike list-based platforms like Mailchimp or AWeber, Drip uses tags and dynamic segments.
 You do not move contacts between lists — you tag behaviours, purchases, and engagement patterns, then build segments that update in real time.